 If using dried fruit, add this to the mixture, and add the non-dairy milk.

-Pour the whisked aquafaba in to the dough mixture.
-Mix it into dough with a knife, then bring the mixture together with your hands.
+Pour the whisked aquafaba into the dough mixture.
+Mix it in with a knife, then bring the mixture together with your hands.
 The dough should be soft but not too sticky.
-If the dough seems to dry, add more milk.
+If the dough seems too dry, add more milk.